howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 ```
 </Instruction>

 This command will create a new private repository inside your GitHub account with the name `hackernews-typescript`.
-The final results of the above command should look like this (with "YourGitHubHandle" being replaced by your _actual_ GitHub handle):
+The final results of the above command should look like the following, with "YourGitHubHandle" being replaced by your _actual_ GitHub handle:

 ```shell(nocopy)
 ✓ Created repository YourGitHubHandle/hackernews-typescript on GitHub